Why Applicants Should Be Honest on a Job Application

 Job seekers should always fill out a job application in a manner that is both honest and complete.
 Since Human Resources and managers must screen through numerous applications to scale down the list for the job interviews, it is very important that hiring mangers not have to guess or take extra time to figure out blanks or incomplete answers to questions on the job applications.
 The folks reviewing the job applications are going to assume at first glance that information included on that job application is true and providing a good description of the applicant's background.
 Attaching a resume with supporting information and expanded details will also be advisable as it expands on the information that is submitted with the job application.

-- Personal resume - The job applicant's resume is almost always encouraged to be submitted with the job application.
+- Personal Resume: The job applicant's resume is almost always encouraged to be submitted with the job application.
 The resume should include all of the most updated information about an applicant's professional and academic background.
-Job applicants must have current home address, email address and phone numbers on the resume to make contacting the applicant easy.
-In most situations, hiring employers will not go out of their way to track down and applicant who gave a resume with outdated phone numbers, addresses, etc. Rather, they will simply go to the next qualifying job applicant.
+Job applicants must have a current home address, email address, and phone numbers on the resume to make contacting the applicant easy.
+In most situations, hiring employers will not go out of their way to track down an applicant who gave a resume with outdated phone numbers, addresses, etc. Rather, they will simply go to the next qualifying job applicant.

-- Cover letter - A cover letter is another opportunity to express the applicant's personality and professional goals.
+- Cover Letter: A cover letter is another opportunity to express the applicant's personality and professional goals.
 It is that "introduction" letter that is another opportunity for the job applicant to tell the employer a little about their background and interests.
-Some recruitment efforts include the cover letter and resume as a mandatory documents to be included in the application packet.
+Some recruitment efforts include the cover letter and resume as a mandatory document to be included in the application packet.

 For a hiring employer, it is a bad sign when the job applicant is dishonest on the job application.
 It leads one to wonder what other things the person would lie about if they were hired in the new position.
 The truth is likely to reveal itself one way or another.